 Modern body contouring with fat removal was first performed by French surgeon, Charles Dujarier, in the mid 1920’s.
 However, it wasn’t until the mid 1970’s that Italian surgeons, Arpad and Giorgio Fischer, described the use of using blunt tip cannulas linked to suction to remove fat from the outer thigh area.

 In the early 1980’s French surgeons Yves-Gerard Illouz and Pierre Francois Fournier extended the procedure to other areas of the body and promoted the use of various sizes of cannulas.
 Illouz later developed the “wet technique” in which a solution of saline and hyaluronidase was first injected to help dissolve the fat and resulted in less trauma and bleeding, allowing for more and larger areas to be safely treated in one procedure.
-This procedure was further modified by Dr. Jeffery Klein and become know as the “tumescent technique” of liposuction.
+This procedure was further modified by Dr. Jeffery Klein and became known as the “tumescent technique” of liposuction.

 In the past two decades, machines have also been employed to aid in the break-up of denser areas of fat.
 These “energy assisted” types of liposuction can utilize ultrasound, laser, or radio frequency energy to aid in liposuction procedures.

 HOW ‘POPULAR’ IS LIPOSUCTION?

 The American Society for Aesthetic Plastic Surgery statistics show that approximately 176,863 liposuction procedures were performed in the U.S. in 1997, and this number has steadily increased to well above 400,000 procedures yearly.

 IS IT SAFE?

 As with any surgical procedure, there are potential risks and complications that can occur with a liposuction procedure and these can include bleeding, clotting, infection and contour deformity.
 However, the majority of patients, who undergo liposuction, do not experience complications and most are very pleased with their results.

 RESULTS (and your role in maintaining them)